 Sec.
-101. Eligibility to Receive State Aid - REVISED
+101. Eligibility to Receive State Aid

 Describes requirements districts must meet in order to receive state aid, including providing a certain number of instructional days and hours.
-Adds to the current 1,098 hours requirement that a district must provide at least 165 days beginning in 2010-11 and 170 days in 2012-13, however districts may not provide less days than provided in 2009-2010.
-If this subsection conflicts with a current bargaining agreement it doesn't take effect until that agreement expires.
+Current requirement is a 1,098 hours and a district must provide at least 165 days beginning in 2010-11 and 170 days in 2012-13, however districts may not provide less days than provided in 2009-2010.
+If this subsection conflicts with a current bargaining agreement it does not take effect until that agreement expires.
+Requires the department to study the actual cost of distance learning and report to Legislature September 2012.